James Allen (racing driver): Regular ELMS podiums (2020–2021)

-Allen would change teams once again in 2021, joining Panis Racing alongside Julien Canal and Will Stevens.
-After testing positive for COVID-19 prior to round 1 at Barcelona, Allen was replaced by Gabriel Aubry, but would return in time for round 2.
-The team would finish 3rd in the championship, with Allen finishing 6th in the drivers championship.
+Allen switched teams in 2021, joining Will Stevens and silver Julien Canal at Panis Racing.
+After testing positive for COVID-19 prior to round 1 at Barcelona, Allen was replaced by Gabriel Aubry.
+He returned in time for round 2.
+At round 4 in Monza, Allen and his teammates combined to score Panis's first victory in the ELMS.
+They also finished third at Spa on their way to third in the teams' championship.'